Tw1ddle/Rectangle-Bin-Packing-Demo/README.md

 ![Screenshot](screenshots/screenshot2.png?raw=true "Bin Packing Algorithm Demo screenshot 2")

 ### Notes ###
-* This demo should work on all the Haxe targets that HaxeFlixel supports, but isn't thoroughly tested yet.
+* This demo should work on all targets that HaxeFlixel supports.